Underworld-Geodynamics-Education/Cloud-Intro2Python/docs/HelpMe.md

   - <a href="/files/Documentation/Matplotlib-user-2.0.0.pdf"> PDF user manual </a>

 ## cartopy

   - [`cartopy` home page](http://scitools.org.uk/cartopy/)
   - [`basemap` home page](http://matplotlib.org/basemap/)
   - ['cartopy gallery'](http://scitools.org.uk/cartopy/docs/v0.15/gallery.html)

+## stripy

+There is no user manual other than the examples and that is because we wrote this package recently and have still to do a manual.
+On the other hand, you can always ask.
+The underlying algorithms themselves are in ancient fortran code that we wrapped in python and made friendly.
+The papers for this are listed in the examples.